 Editor's note: If, and possibly how, the NextGen UE interfaces with the NextGen Core is FFS.

 Editor's note: High level architecture view for non-3GPP access is FFS.

+Expanding from figure 4.2.1-2, figure 4.2.1-3 shows a minimal baseline system that can be used to serve the most basic use cases.
+It also highlights the potential common functionality and interfaces in the NextGen system.